WhoIsMrSentry/WhoIsMrSentry/README.md

 ## 👨‍💻 About Me

-I'm **Emir Hamurcu**, a robotics and AI engineer based in **Hatay, Turkey**.
+I'm **Emir Hamurcu**, a hands-on robotics and AI hobbyist based in **Hatay, Turkey**.
 My journey began at age 4 by disassembling electronics, and by 6th grade, I was writing my first C++ code.
-I specialize in blending low-level hardware with high-level intelligence to build transparent and reliable autonomous systems.
+I focus on crafting concepts and playful prototypes that blend low-level hardware with narrative-rich intelligence rather than formal engineering deliverables.

 The 2023 earthquakes were a turning point in my life, reinforcing my resilience and dedication to science.
 I believe in constant learning and hard work—my philosophy is **"When you rest, you rust."**